Xabaril/Esquio/extensions/azure-devops/overview.md

 Once you enter all the values you can click on *Verify connection* to check if the connection is well configured.

+## Task versioning

+As with the service connection the tasks has a v1.0 and a v2.0 depending on which version of Esquio you are using, when adding them to your pipelines be sure to use the right version, using *@1* or *@2* at the end of the task name.

 ## Rollout feature with Esquio task

 ![Rollout feature with Esquio](images/rollout.png)